Lok Sabha staffer tests positive for coronavirus

 'Corona warrior' lied to parents, travelled 1,500 km to help with COVID-19 testing

-The staffer was not working in the Parliament complex, but in in one of the establishments of the Lok Sabha secretariat, at 36 GRG Road, the report also said.
+The staffer was not working in the Parliament complex, but in one of the establishments of the Lok Sabha secretariat, at 36 GRG Road, the report also said.

 It also said that the staffer had been at home since the budget session of Parliament was adjourned on March 23.